 Baking with marzipan?
 Things to note

-Adding marzipan to a crumble topping is BRILLIANT, I tell you.
+Adding marzipan to an oat crumble topping is BRILLIANT, I tell you.
 Then again, I might not be the most objective critique as I am pretty

 obsessed with addicted to marzipan.
 I love the stuff so much!
 Anyway, you can buy marzipan in bars or blocks, but be sure to buy a top quality marzipan, preferably of German origin because the Germans make great marzipan.
 You will know you are buying a good marzipan if they disclose the almond content on the packaging.
 The marzipan I buy tends to have around 50% almonds.
 Usually I buy either Lübeckeror or Schluckwerder brand marzipan.
 The marzipan from Schluckwerder seems to have more almond extract in it and therefore a more pronounced, bitter almond flavour, which I quite like.
 I used Schluckwerder marzipan for this recipe.
 In the past, I went with Lübeckeror marzipan for the gorgeous Milk Bar style blackberry almond cake.
 The marzipan from Niederegger brand has 57% almonds, so it would also be a great option for this recipe (buy it on Amazon).
 It’s important to read the label of the marzipan because some have as little as 10–20% almonds, the rest being mostly sugar.